josmar-crwdstffng/angular/aio/content/guide/aot-metadata-errors.md

 </code-example>

-You'd also get this error if you imported `someTemplate` from some other module and neglected to initialize it there.
+You should also get this error if you imported `someTemplate` from some other module and neglected to initialize it there.

 <code-example format="typescript" language="typescript">